 *Tuition rates are based on the current Tuition Schedule, are determined annually, and are subject to change.Back to Top

 How long will it take to earn my degree?The online degree programs can be completed in as few as 5 terms.
 Applicants may have credits they can transfer to meet general education requirements and decrease the amount of time in the program.
 The maximum amount of time you have to complete the program is 5 years.
-A Distance Enrollment Specialist can provide a free individual assessment of your transfer credits to help you determine approximately how long it will take you to complete your degree.Back to Top
+An Online Enrollment Specialist can provide a free individual assessment of your transfer credits to help you determine approximately how long it will take you to complete your degree.Back to Top

 Back to Top